dan-brodie/try-new-things-gcp/README.md

 ## What the files are

 - main.go - this is the application itself, its very simple and exists in just one file!
-- go.mod - this is the file that tells golang what the application needs in order to build sucessfully.
+- html files - these are templates that the application will use, if you know some HTML you could edit these to make the site look nice
 - dockerfile - this is the build instructions for the container that the application will be packaged in. this gives us a standard format that many different systems will understand.
 For simplicity you can think of it like burning the file to a CD so you can take it with you. (theres more to it than that)
 - readme.md - thats this file! its written in a format called markdown hence the .md.
 - cloudbuild.yaml - instructions for cloud build!